Suryatheja2006/tradebotx/week1/README.md

 ### For learners ready for a deeper dive:

 - **Book: *Machine Learning for Algorithmic Trading* by Stefan Jansen**
-  Chapters 1–3 are highly relevant:
   - Ch.
 1: Overview of trading and financial market principles
-  - Ch.
-2: Financial data sources and tools
-  - Ch.
-3: Python setup and backtesting environments

 - **[TradingView](https://www.tradingview.com/)** – Explore charts, indicators, and strategies in a free browser-based platform.